amd/quark-documentation/docs/autoapi/quark/onnx/graph_transformations/transforms_pipeline/index.rst

       Apply list of transforms to onnx model.

+      Args:
-      :param model: onnx model to be quantized.
+          model: onnx model to be quantized.
+      Returns:

-      :returns: New onnx model based on `model` which has been transformed.
+          New onnx model based on `model` which has been transformed.